Learn To Fly Fish Program

 Have you ever caught a steelhead?
 This fish-out is your chance!

-Registration Fee: $425 each day, which includes the guide fee and the shuttle service cost but DOES NOT INCLUDE guide gratuity, lodging, meals (other than lunch), or travel costs.
-The suggested guide gratuity is $60-80 for each person.
+Registration Fee: $440 each day, which includes the guide fee and the shuttle service cost but DOES NOT INCLUDE guide gratuity, lodging, meals (other than lunch), or travel costs.
+The suggested guide gratuity is $60-80 for each person each day.

 Trinity River Fishing License Requirements: You must have a regular freshwater fishing license (a daily license or a season license) AND a Steelhead Catch Report Card.